-In order to be considered for Visiting Scholar status, you must first identify and contact an academic within the School who will support and sponsor your application.
-We cannot consider your application unless you are successful in finding an academic within the School to support and sponsor you.
-(The procedures described below apply to those who wish to visit SPS for longer than 1 month –for any visits shorter than that, informal arrangements can be put in place between the visiting researcher and host academic).
+For visits to the University of Edinburgh, School of Social and Political Science requiring access to our resources, you will need to have Visitor status.
+In order to be considered, you must first identify and contact an academic within the School who will support and sponsor your application.
+We cannot consider your application unless you are successful in finding an academic within the School to facilitate the visit.

-Please note that it is usually the case that academic visitors to the School are self-funded; the School does not offer any financial support.
-Visiting Scholars and Distinguished Visiting Scholars who are not nationals of the European Economic Area (EEA) need to explore the VISA implications of their visit at: https://www.gov.uk/browse/visas-immigration
+Please note that academic visitors to the School are self-funded; the School does not offer any financial support.
+Visitors who are not nationals of the European Economic Area (EEA) need to explore the VISA implications of their visit at https://www.gov.uk/browse/visas-immigration.
+We are not able to offer advice regarding visas or other aspects of spending time living in Edinburgh.

 Expectations and arrangements